transformationflow/transformationflow.github.io/docs/documentation/usecases/backup.md

             'my-gcs-bucket', 1, 3)
     ```

-The example will export table shards from the `project_id.dataset_name.table_name` table into folders (with the folder name format `YYYYMMDD`) in the `gs://my-gcs-bucket` GCS bucket for days between yesterday and three days ago, overwriting any files which already exist.
+The example will export table shards from the `project_id.dataset_name.table_name` table into files (with the date included in the format `YYYYMMDD`) in the `gs://my-gcs-bucket` GCS bucket for days between yesterday and three days ago, overwriting any files which already exist.
+For example, a single file on 2022-07-01 would be saved as `gs://my-gcs-bucket/events_20220701_00000000.parquet`, and if the data to export was larger than 1GB, the second filename would be `gs://my-gcs-bucket/events_20220701_00000001.parquet`.

 # DDL-Based Backups
 Data Definition Language (DDL) backups leverage the fact that the DDL to recreate resources is available via the `INFORMATION_SCHEMA`.
 This means that backing up the DDL into a BigQuery dataset gives us the mechanism to recover any views, external tables or routines.